Why SSH Security Matters for Ubuntu Servers

 Port 2222

-Save the file.
-Update your firewall to allow the new port before restarting the SSH service:
+Save the file and update your firewall to allow the new port before restarting the SSH service:

 sudo ufw allow 2222/tcp